dart-backend/angel3-guide/orm/postgresql.md

+# PostgreSQL Support

 PostgreSQL support is provided by way of `package:angel3_orm_postgres`.
 The `PostgreSQLExecutor` implements `QueryExecutor`, and takes care of running prepared queries, and passing values to the database server.

-`angel init` projects using the ORM include helpers like this to load app configuration into a database connection:
+`angel3 init` projects using the ORM include helpers like this to load app configuration into a database connection:

 ```dart
 Future<void> configureServer(Angel app) async {